bokigolic/portfolio/README.md

 ```npm install```
 ```npm run dev```

 in terminal.
-This will launch the development server and allow you to view your portfolio in your web browser.
+This will launch the development server and allow you to view portfolio in your web browser.

 ## Dependencies
 The project makes use of several dependencies, including: